Pangda

-Pangda (庞达村) is a village constructed by China in the Doklam region near the India-Bhutan-China trijunction.
+Pangda village (庞达村) is a village constructed by China in the Doklam region near the India-Bhutan-China trijunction.
 It is approximately 10 km east of the trijunction in territory claimed by China but shown as part of Bhutan in some international maps.
 The village was constructed in 2020 on the bank of the Amo Chhu river (or Torsa River).

 Media reports in November 2020 said that the village was constructed approximately 2 km within Bhutanese territory based on third-party satellite images.
 This was later denied by Bhutan and China.

 History

 Background

 China has had ongoing claims to the Doklam region at the border between its Yadong County and Bhutan's Haa District near the trijunction with India.
 The region is the basin of a small stream called Doklam stream (also called Torsa Nala), which originates on the Doklam plateau and joins the Amo Chhu river 15 km downstream.

 In 2017, Indian and Chinese forces skirmished on the Doklam plateau after China attempted to extend a road across the Doklam stream towards the Zhompelri ridge that overlooks the Indian plains.
 After several injuries on both sides, India and China withdrew their forces to previously held positions, effectively ending the standoff.
 Despite the disengagement, satellite imagery showed that China continued to develop the area and reinforce the disputed region.